 Shafer Canyon Overlook Trail- This is another highly recommended trail.
 It can be accessed from three different locations: either from Dead Horse Point Overlook, a small parking area located at The Neck or from the campgrounds.
 One-way mileage from the campgrounds to Dead Horse Point Overlook is just shy of three miles.
 This trail offers fantastic views of Shafer Canyon both the middle and east forks, The Gooseneck, Bird’s View Butte and Crow’s Head Spires.
 There is also a .25-mile spur that ends at the Rim Overlook that offers closer views of the aforementioned.

 It is possible to link all the aforementioned trails into one long 9.75-mile loop.
 The most convenient starting point would probably be Dead Hose Point Overlook and then the visitor’s center.
 One can expect slightly rolling terrain through hardpan, sand, scrub and pinion.
 All the trails mentioned do not vary significantly in altitude departure.
 The Kayenta Formation, which makes up the base of the plateau doesn’t erode easily.
+Because of the isolation and relitively small size of Dead Horse, there isn't any real climbing here.
+Even the hiking is limited to just the plateau.
+The sandstone walls that surround the state park are prohibitively steep.
+More information can be found at the entrance station but the aforementioned list are options one can do.

 When hiking on or off the advisable path, please remember the following: